near-horizon/horizon/README.md

   contract with initial data (**deprecated**)
-- **[token](./token)** - This directory contains the source code for the Horizon token that should function as the credit system in the future (**NOTE** not yet implemented - credit system is still of-chain)
+- **[token](./token)** - This directory contains the source code for the Horizon token that should function as the credit system in the future (**NOTE** not yet implemented - credit system is still off-chain)
 - **[widgets](./widgets)** - This directory contains the source code for the frontend of the product which consists of [BOS components](https://docs.near.org/bos)
 - **root directory (/)** - This directory contains everything listed above